talcs/NAAP-440/README.md

 $ python create_dataset.py generated_schemes.json raw_data
 ```

-The result of running the `create_dataset.py` script is the [raw_data](raw_data directory), which contains a textual log file of each architecture's training process.
+The result of running the `create_dataset.py` script is the [raw_data directory](raw_data), which contains a textual log file of each architecture's training process.

 ### Creating the CSV dataset